-I live on the Sunshine Coast, BC and it is through technology that I am free to work with women all over North America.
-I have the honor of touching, moving and inspiring women to transform their lives through their businesses and personal lives.
+I live on the Sunshine Coast, BC and it is through technology that I am free to work with people all over the World.
+I have the honor of touching, moving and inspiring people to transform their lives.
 I am grateful for every opportunity I have to make a difference in the lives of my clients because they touch, move and inspire me to do even more.
 My view on life today is “this is it and it’s perfect!”

 What’s your view?